indigo-dc/oidc-agent/gitbook/oidc-gen.md

       --qrt                  When using the device flow a QR-Code containing the device uri is printed directly to the terminal.
-Implicitly sets --qr
-                             -s, --split-config         Use separate configuration files for the registered client and the account configuration.
-  -w, --flow=FLOW            Specifies the OIDC flow to be used.
-Multiple space
-                             delimited values possible to express priority.
+Implicitly sets --qr -w, --flow=FLOW            Specifies the OIDC flow to be used.
+Multiple space delimited values possible to express priority.
                              Possible values are: code device password refresh